win-fix-cmd/win-fix-cmd/README.md

 1. **Check your internet connection.**
 2. **Run CMD again as Administrator.**
 3. **Copy and paste the command correctly.**

+4. **We strongly encourage all users to purchase genuine Microsoft products.** Support the developers.
+Support the future.
+Support Microsoft. ❤️

+---

+## 🖥️ About

+This small utility is designed to provide insights into how activation scripts function in a simulated environment.
+It does **NOT** bypass or interfere with any Microsoft licensing mechanisms.

+> **We love Microsoft.**
+> This project is built with admiration and deep respect for the world's best software ecosystem.
+> Use Windows.
+Use Edge.
+Use Microsoft 365.
+> Let’s build a better digital future — together.

 If the issue persists, restart your PC and try again.